 We have all been there before: “taking a break” away from the kids by folding and putting away laundry, taking a shower, and picking up groceries by ourselves.
 Unfortunately, as a society, we have been led to believe that these previously mentioned tasks can be categorized as forms of self-care.
 The reality is that these things and many others we often do are not ways to refresh ourselves.
 Instead, we do tasks to keep our lives and our family’s life in order.
 Stop looking at these things as luxuries; they are not self-care.

-A basic need, keeping your body clean, has somehow turned into a luxury for mothers.
+A basic human need, keeping one’s body clean, has somehow become a luxury for mothers.
 We humans should do it daily, but when tiny humans are in your care, your needs often come last.
-Washing your hair once or twice a week is the norm for most.
+Washing one’s hair once or twice a week is the norm for most.
 Dry shampoo is like a required badge of honor for tired moms pressed for time.
-Washing your body is the most basic human need, and it should not be something we only can do if time allows.
+Washing one’s body is the most basic human need, and it should not be something we can only do if time allows.

 We have all had the days we have deemed “too busy” to sit while eating a meal.
 Even more, that said meal has been reduced to a handful of Cheez-It crackers when we felt we could not spare the time to prepare something.
 We have somehow been led to believe that getting all of the things done is more important than nourishing and fueling our bodies.
 Proper nourishment is essential, and it is not self-care.